 |West Region||Jurong East||911,760|

 There are 55 planning areas in Singapore.
 The most densely populated are Bedok, Jurong West, Tampines, Woodlands, and Hougang.
 The planning areas are then divided into further subzones.

 If you want to live in the center of everything, Orchard is the place for you.
 It is where most of the shopping malls and central business districts are located.
 The main thoroughfare running through the neighborhood is Orchard Road.
 It is from this road that the rest of the area spreads out.
 If you are into fashion, you can find trendy brands and exclusive designer label stores on Orchard Road.

 The Singaporean government and the Urban Redevelopment Authority plan to introduce the Central Business District (CBD) Incentive Scheme, which could see 20,000 new apartments built in the center of the city-state.
 The idea is to breathe life into the area at night, as well as during the day, so the CBD becomes a place to live, work, and play 24 hours a day, seven days a week.
 The government plans to offer property developers a more attractive deal for creating residential units in the CBD.

-There are only about 920 people living in Orchard, so any new residential developments could allow this number to increase significantly.
+There are just under 1,000 people living in Orchard, so any new residential developments could allow this number to increase significantly.
 This also means that the demand for residential real estate is high.
 In the third quarter of 2019, the availability of homes in District 9, where Orchard is located, dropped by nearly 2%.
 Orchard Road, which Orchard surrounds, is 1.4 miles (2.2 kilometers) long.